 Based on the recommendations of this study, ALDI has developed a coffee supply chain-specific Human Rights Action Plan.
 It focuses on areas where we have potential leverage to address negative and enhance positive impacts for rightsholders.
 These are mainly within supplier selection and requirements, purchasing practices and pricing.

-For more information, read the full HRIA Report on coffe from Brazil, including the Human Right Action Plan.
+For more information, read the full HRIA Report on coffee from Brazil and the updated Human Right Action Plan.